Mary Salome and Zebedee

 Mary Salome and Zebedee is a wood sculpture by Tilman Riemenschneider.

-It originally formed the right wing of an altarpiece showing the family of Mary, mother of Jesus.
-The central scene would have shown Saint Anne seated with her daughter Mary and the Christ Child.
-Mary Salome was another daughter of Saint Anne, half-sister of Mary, and wife of Zebedee.
-Riemenschneider was one of the most important sculptors in southern Germany in the late fifteenth and sixteenth century.
-He specialised in carving limewood altarpieces, some of which were painted.
-Others, such as this example which was carved in Würzburg in about 1501–05, were given translucent glaze.
-This treatment not only allowed the rich colour of the wood to show through, but rendered the fine carving of the faces and drapery more visible.
+Riemenschneider carved this sculpture in Würzburg between 1501–1505.
+It depicts Mary Salome – the half-sister of Mary, mother of Jesus – with her husband Zebedee.
+The sculpture originally formed the right side of an altarpiece showing the family of Mary, mother of Jesus.
+The central scene would have included Saint Anne with her daughter Mary and a baby depiction of Jesus Christ.

+Riemenschneider was an important south German sculptor in the late fifteenth and sixteenth centuries.
+He was known for his limewood altarpieces.
+Some of his carvings were painted, while others including Mary Salome and Zebedee were glazed.

+It is in the collection of the Victoria and Albert Museum.

+Description

 Mary Salome is seated on a cushioned throne, turning her body to the left.
 In her right hand, she holds an open book on which her hand is resting.
 She is dressed in a waisted gown over which is draped a mantle falling from her left shoulder.
 The half-length figure of Zebedee stands behind her, resting on his left elbow, and holding a closed book in his right hand; he is expressively depicted as an elderly man with sunken cheeks.
 He is dressed in a buttoned robe.